sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-01_ekanamsha-in-nastika-myth-making-and-implications-for-astika-paurano-tantric-history.md

 viShNupurANa do not mention ekAnaMshA worship or at best have a passing mention of her.
 The classical pA\~ncharAtra tantra-s too fall in this category, in that they have a prominent role for the male vyUhas but not for ekAnaMshA.

+### mahAbhArata phase
 Of all of these the mahAbhArata is clearly the oldest and has no ekAnaMshA worship though it identifies her with the goddess kuhu.
 The mahAbhArata however has many elements of the early vaiShNava-mata such as 1) the bhagavad-gItA 2) the ekAntika dharma of the nArAyaNIya